MJ Melendez Player Props: Royals vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff ranks 10th in MLB with a collective nine strikeouts per nine innings.
+- The 8.9 strikeouts per nine innings put together by the Reds pitching staff ranks 10th in the league.

-- The Reds rank 23rd in baseball in home runs surrendered (85 total, 1.3 per game).
+- Reds pitchers combine to rank 23rd in baseball in home runs allowed (86 total, 1.3 per game).

-- Weaver makes the start for the Reds, his 10th of the season.
-He is 1-2 with a 6.27 ERA and 46 strikeouts through 47 1/3 innings pitched.
+- Williamson (0-0) takes the mound for the Reds in his sixth start of the season.
+He's put together a 5.40 ERA in 26 2/3 innings pitched, with 21 strikeouts.

-- The righty's most recent time out came on Tuesday against the Los Angeles Dodgers, when he tossed 3 2/3 innings, surrendering seven earned runs while allowing six hits.
+- His last appearance was on Wednesday against the Los Angeles Dodgers, when the left-hander tossed 5 2/3 innings, surrendering six earned runs while allowing eight hits.

-- In nine games this season, the 29-year-old has a 6.27 ERA and 8.7 strikeouts per nine innings, while giving up a batting average of .292 to his opponents.
+- The 25-year-old has a 5.40 ERA and 7.1 strikeouts per nine innings across five games this season, while allowing a batting average of .240 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.